PyroPM-Build/PM-Porting/README.md

 ########################################################################################
 # PyroPM PSA Edits
-### A project by Pyro, with credit to KingJigglyPuff.
+### A project by Pyro, with credit to KingJigglypuff.
-### Original edits for Legacy TE by Yohan1044, with credit to Draco_the, KingJigglyPuff, ds22, and DukeItOut.
+### Original edits for Legacy TE by Yohan1044, with credit to Draco_the, KingJigglypuff, ds22, and DukeItOut.
 ########################################################################################
 ### Completed Characters

 	Captain Falcon - Pyro
 	Dedede - Pyro
 	Diddy Kong - Pyro
-	Kirby - KingJigglyPuff
+	Kirby - KingJigglypuff, Pyro
-	Lucario - KingJigglyPuff
+	Lucario - KingJigglypuff

 ########################################################################################
 ### Changes when porting